Stone Cold Productions Limited Business Plan

 9 Culrain Crescent

-Stone Cold Productions Limited is an incorporated company based in Halifax, Nova Scotia, and an office in LA. dedicated to film development and production.
-Headed by Producer Hank White, it has been steadily making a name for itself in film production.
+Stone Cold Productions Limited is an incorporated company based in Halifax, Nova Scotia, and an office in LA. dedicated to diversity and Indigenous film development and production.
+Headed by Producer J. Hank White, of Zone 12 Native Council of Nova Scotia, it has been steadily making a name for itself in film production.

 Some recent highlights include:

 Ring of Fire: The Life of Annie Mae Aquash - We are the Canadian Producer Documentary series in production 2022/23

 We Could Be Heroes – Executive Producer, Production Company, DFM Creative written by Mark Elias (9-1-1: Lone Star) 2022/23

 Reservations for Three was filmed in Beverly Hills California, Ex-Producer Hank White, Produced by Michael Mason Directed by Steven Bennett and edited in Toronto by Michael Mason